Hawaiian music is every bit as indigenous and aboriginal to the island chain as the crashing surf and thunderous volcanoes.

-Daily life, love of the land, humor, tragedy, the courageous character of their leaders and reverence to their Gods, all were documented in oli.
+Daily life, love of the land, humor, tragedy, the courageous character of their leaders, and reverence for their Gods, all were documented in oli.
 These stories and more were passed on in this oral history.
-Oli were created for many reasons – for wisdom, well being and preservation of centuries of Hawaiian lore and experience.
+Oli were created for many reasons – for wisdom, well-being, and preservation of centuries of Hawaiian lore and experience.

 We learned in our Blog about Hula, the traditional music and chants were created solely with percussion instruments and three notes.
 The eight notes of the octave came later.
 Even though the musical building blocks of just three notes and percussion seem limiting, it was not.
 Vocalization was quite complex even with this small repertoire of a three-note scale.
 The traditional practice of chanting required the chanters to exercise their vocal capacity to hold notes, vibrate, use the head voice, the chest cavity, be sonorous or gentle, and much more.
 Like certain acapella musical artists today, their voices could create an entire orchestra of variety.

 European music was a strong influence when hīmeni* were introduced by Protestant missionary choirs.
 The Hawaiian people were intoxicated with sounds they had never heard before.
 Melodies and harmonies using the eight notes of the octave and the stringed instruments fascinated the island people.